dfinity/motoko/Building.md

 Technically, this is optional, but without this you will build lots of build dependencies manually, which takes several hours.

+_Note for M1 MacBook_: A Rosetta terminal is necessary to install and run Nix for Motoko.
+If Nix or Rust have already been installed via a normal terminal (on ARM64), uninstall them first, and then reinstall Nix under Rosetta (emulating x64).

 ## Installation using Nix